 - Credibility – Understanding the basics of science and how it applies to your skin and your products gives you more credibility.
 You won’t be shouting loudly about ‘chemical-free’ products, or trying to tell people that 60% of everything you put on your skin ends up in your bloodstream.
 The natural and organic skincare sector hasn’t exactly given itself much credibility in the past.
 A bit of science can turn all of that around.
 After all, just because you don’t want to use synthetic ingredients doesn’t mean that you have to shun all scientific research at the same time.” –Formulabotanica.com

-Even if your considering making homemade natural skin or hair products these helpful tips will go a long way!
+Even if your considering making homemade natural skin or hair products these helpful tips will go a long way.
+Check out more vegan + cruelty skin care advice from Feel for a simple skin care routine in 5 steps!